Eric Young (footballer, born 1960): Club career

 After 161 league appearances and 15 goals for Palace, he then joined Wolverhampton Wanderers on a free transfer.
 He spent two seasons at Wolves before completing his professional career, briefly returning to Palace in 1997 without playing a senior game, but then continued to play non-league football for another four seasons whilst also qualifying as a chartered accountant, before finally hanging up his boots at the age of 41 at Egham Town.

 International career

 As a British citizen who was born abroad – in Singapore – FIFA eligibility rules at the time of Young's first international selection entitled him to represent any of the constituent countries of the United Kingdom at international level.
 He opted for Wales, despite having no specific family connection to that country.

 He made his international début for Wales, aged 30, versus Costa Rica in a friendly game at Ninian Park in 1990, alongside fellow débutantes Gary Speed and Paul Bodin.
 Despite his comparatively late start, Young won a total of 21 caps for Wales.

 Personal life

-He is now working as an accountant in a construction based company in Heathrow.
+He is the uncle of footballer Rohan Ince, who is himself a cousin of former England captain Paul Ince.